colinmarc/magic-mirror/README.md

 This is a game streaming and remote desktop tool for Linux, featuring:

- - 100% headless, offscreen, multitenant rendering - no dummy plug required
+ - Headless, offscreen, multitenant rendering
+ - No system dependencies; no desktop environment, dummy plug, docker, pipewire, etc required
+ - Native linux containerization for running apps (the equivalent of unshare(1))
- - Up to 4k streaming (with support for 10-bit HDR in progress)
+ - Up to 4k streaming (with support for 10-bit HDR in progres)
  - Very low latency (about 1 frame, plus network)
  - Local cursor rendering
  - Client support for macOS

 > [!WARNING]
 > Alpha software!
 Please submit any issues you encounter.
 Run the server with `--bug-report` to generate detailed logs and record videos to attach to your report.

 ### Quickstart